aggnostos/ni-maschine-mk3-fl/README.md

 This project was created to address those issues.

+In addition to clean code and solid architecture, special care was taken to map buttons and controls in a way that feels as native as possible to FL Studio, avoiding unnatural or forced behavior.

 The goal is to provide a clean, performant, and well-structured MIDI script that works out of the box, while also serving as a solid foundation for anyone who wants to learn or build upon FL Studio MIDI scripting.

 ## Requirements